2020PB/police-brutality/reports/Arizona.md

 * https://twitter.com/PhxProtestLIVE/status/1268390978571825156?s=20

-### Officers arrest dozens of people, fail to exhibit probable cause | May 30th
+### Officers arrest dozens of people, fail to exhibit probable cause | 2021-05-30

 Officers arrested 114 people on Saturday, May 30, most for rioting (a low-level felony).
 The probable cause statements submitted to the court by police justifying the arrests of many defendants were identical from one defendant to another, and alleged only that a crowd of people had engaged in criminal activity, without alleging that the particular defendant arrested had engaged in criminal activity.
 One defendant, a DACA recipient, was transferred to ICE custody despite a judge finding that her arrest lacked probable cause.
 She has since been released.